hellophoto/Language-Quiz/README.md

 ###Support and contact details

-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Please contact dcwhittaker@outlook.com if you run into any issues or have questions, ideas or concerns.
+Feel free to make any code contributions or add additional features/questions!

 ###Technologies Used

-HTML, CSS, Bootstrap, Javascript, jQuery, VS Code
+HTML
+CSS
+Bootstrap
+Javascript
+jQuery

 ###License